-If JPMorgan Chase is unable to reduce positions effectively during a market dislocation, this can increase both the market and credit risks associated with those positions and the level of RWA that JPMorgan Chase holds on its balance sheet.
+If JPMorgan Chase is unable to reduce positions effectively during a market dislocation, this can increase both the market and credit risks associated with those positions and the level of risk-weighted-assets ("RWA") that JPMorgan Chase holds on its balance sheet.
 These factors could adversely affect JPMorgan Chase's capital position, funding costs and the profitability of its businesses.

-(d) Liquidity and Capital Risks
+4. Liquidity and Capital Risks